projectdeguzman/casting-networks-automation-challenge/README.md

             EXPECTED OUTCOME: Subtotal in checkout page should display correct expected subtotal calculation ($109.98)) ACTUAL OUTCOME: Checkout page subtotal calculation is incorrect

-# TEST CASES CREATED FROM BUGS
+# Test cases created from bugs
 ##### TC00001: Subtotal Calculation after Adding Item(s) to Cart should result in correct calculation as Checkout page #####
     Preamble:
     1. User has access to a web browser